 - Think about communication vs. promotion.

 And there you have it!
-That’s how we got the four Cs of marketing.
+That’s how we got the 4 Cs of marketing.

 Let’s dive in…

-The first “C” in the four Cs of marketing stands for “customer,” or more specifically, the wants and needs of the consumer/customer.
+The first “C” in the 4 Cs of marketing stands for “customer,” or, more specifically, the wants and needs of the consumer/customer.
 Rather than focusing on the product you are selling, this “C” reminds you to focus on solving a problem or filling a void experienced by your ideal customer.
 This is important, as people today aren’t looking to buy products or services.
-They’re looking for solutions to their problems.
+People are looking for solutions to their problems.

-Businesses must understand the customers to whom they are marketing—it’s an essential part of developing a solid marketing strategy.
+Businesses must understand the customers they are marketing to—it’s an essential part of developing a solid marketing strategy.
 The more you understand your customer, the better you will be able to make products that are useful and beneficial to them.
-And additionally, the better you will understand how to reach out to them in your marketing endeavors.
+And additionally, the better you will understand how to reach out to them in your marketing efforts.